-As an added precaution, we are also offering you complimentary access to number [Extra3] months of credit monitoring and identity theft restoration services, through Experian.
-You will need to enroll yourself in these services if you wish to do so, as we are not able to activate them on your behalf.
-Please review the instructions contained in the attached Steps You Can Take to Help Protect Your Personal Information for additional information on these services.
+As an added precaution, RPL is offering you access to complimentary credit monitoring and identity restoration services through Experian for [Extra3] months.
+The deadline to enroll in these services is May 30, 2025.
+Please note that you will need to enroll yourself in these services, as we are not able to do so on your behalf.
+You can find instructions regarding how to enroll in the enclosed Steps You Can Take to Protect Personal Information.